ZreXoc/waywe/README.md

 # Why

-It frustrating that wallpaper engine doesn't support linux, and any program I found trying to reproduce it not works well in wayland (at least for me).
-So I write this simple script to play videos in wallpaper engine as wallpaper.
+It's frustrating that wallpaper engine doesn't support linux.
+So I write this simple script to load videos from wallpaper engine and play it with [mpvpaper](https://github.com/GhostNaN/mpvpaper).

 # Usage